 Xenon plus headlights are standard.
 The optional LED headlights are particularly bright and energy-efficient.
 Audi offers them in combination with the dynamic turn signals integrated into the redesigned LED tail lights.

 The base version of the SUV has a curb weight (without driver) of just 1,385 kg (3,053.4 lb).
-The hood and tailgate are both made of aluminum.
+The engine hood and tailgate are both made of aluminum.
 As is typical on Q models from Audi, the tailgate, which wraps around the pillars, integrates the undivided tail lights.

 1.4 TFSI with 92 kW (125 hp)